 - Take care of yourself and keep up your strength by:

 - drinking plenty of water

 - Let yourself cry when you need to as this helps your children to feel supported in their grief.

 - Write your feelings in a journal or read about grief.

 - Do something physical in honour of your grandchild such as building a memory box, making a swing, or planting a garden.

 - If you drink alcohol, limit how much you drink.
 Alcohol may numb the pain temporarily but it can also affect your ability to cope.

-- Get help through a support group, counselling, or by talking to your friends.
-Find support other than from your child.
-They may be too overwhelmed with their own grief to support you.
+- Get help through a support group, counselling, or by talking to your friends or other grandparents.
+Find support from people other than your child.
+Your child may be too overwhelmed with their own grief to support you.
 Contact grief programs in your area for more information.